wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 #### injectRecentChanges {#client_injectRecentChanges}
 Whether changes on the repository should be injected into this wiki's recent changes table, so they show up on watchlists, etc.

-Requires the dispatchChanges.php script to run, and this wiki to be listed in the [localClientDatabases] setting on the repository.
+Requires this wiki to be listed in the [localClientDatabases] setting on the repository.
 See @ref docs_topics_change-propagation

 #### showExternalRecentChanges